Arthur Piedfort

-Arthur Piedfort (born 1 February 2005) is a Belgian professional football player who plays as a defensive midfielder for the Belgian Pro League club Westerlo.
+Arthur Piedfort (born 1 February 2005) is a Belgian professional footballer who plays as a defensive midfielder for club Auxerre.

 Club career

 Piedfort began playing football with the youth of the Belgian club FC Gierle, before moving to the Netherlands with PSV's academy to finish his development.
 He made one appearance for Jong PSV in a 2–1 Eerste Divisie win over De Graafschap on 17 March 2023.
 On 30 May 2023 he transferred to the Belgian Pro League club Westerlo in the Belgian Pro League on a contract until 2027.
 He debuted in a 2–0 Belgian Pro League win over Oud-Heverlee Leuven 4 November 2023.

+On 1 July 2026, Piedfort signed a four-year contract with Ligue 1 club Auxerre in France.

 International career

 Piedfort was called up to the Belgium U17s for the 2022 UEFA European Under-17 Championship.
 On 14 March 2025 he was called up to the Belgium U21s for a set of friendlies.